 PERS Plan 1 and Plan 2 retirement benefits are financed from a combination of investment earnings and employer and employee contributions.
 Employee contributions to the PERS Plan 1 and Plan 2 defined benefit plans accrue interest at a rate specified by the Director of DRS.
-During DRS' Fiscal Year 2012, the rate was five and one-half percent compounded quarterly.
-Members in PERS Plan 1 and Plan 2 can elect to withdraw total employee contributions and interest thereon upon separation from PERS-covered employment.
+During DRS' Fiscal Year 2013, the rate was five and one-half percent compounded quarterly.
+Members in PERS Plan 1 and Plan 2 can elect to withdraw total employee contributions and interest thereon, in lieu of any retirement benefits, upon separation from PERS-covered employment.